akonwi/akonwi.github.io/about.md

 permalink: /about/
 ---

-I'm an undergraduate at Wheaton College of Illinois studying Business/Economics and Computer Science.
+I'm a software engineer at ThoughtWorks.
+I did my undergraduate schooling at Wheaton College (IL) studying Business/Economics and Computer Science.

 I like to read (especially code), write code, and learn about nearly anything.